 - you have not yet received Praxis funding.

 - you are currently enrolled at Smith as an undergraduate and will have 64 or more earned credits by the end of the spring semester; an exception may be made for a first-year student who must provide a written approval from their liberal arts adviser explaining the student’s background and benefit from doing a Praxis summer internship.
-Please know first-year applicants will be reviewed on a case by case basis.
+First-year applicants will be reviewed on a case by case basis.

 - you are not receiving any payment from the organization or through Smith College.

 Note: Students who withdraw from the college at any point after receiving a Praxis grant and before the start of the fall semester will be charged the full amount of the grant.

 Note for students on leave: If you are on study abroad or study leave, you are eligible to use a Praxis stipend for a qualified internship.
 Students on personal leaves will be reviewed on a case-by-case basis.
 If you are on a personal leave and would like to use a Praxis stipend for the upcoming summer, please contact email@example.com.

 - you will be doing a summer internship funded by Smith programs other than Praxis*.